4 years ago

 How to Get Settled in Your New Home

-We recently went from a small 1 bedroom condo to a 3 bedroom, 2 story house – a huge change for us.
-This is my seventh home in almost eight years so I’m no stranger to moving and getting settled, but this time around, I went into the move almost 9 months pregnant with a business partner on maternity leave, so things felt a little more stressful than usual.
+We recently went from a small 1 bedroom condo to a 3 bedroom, 2 story house.
+It was a huge change for us.
+This is my seventh home in almost eight years so I’m no stranger to moving and getting settled.
+But this time around, I went into the move almost 9 months pregnant.
+Things felt a little more stressful than usual.
+Here’s what I did to get settled in our new home.

 I usually unpack within 24 hours and get settled as quickly as possible, but that just wasn’t in the cards for this move.
-I had to prioritize the most important things on my list and get a few rooms set up so this place felt like home.
+Prioritizing the most important things on my list was key.
+I got a few rooms set up so this place felt like home.
 Our office and sunroom are empty (ok, so they have some random piles and zero furniture) but that’s ok.
-This move was about prioritizing the essentials like internet, a patio (because summer), and making at least a few rooms feel like home.
+This move was about prioritizing the essentials like internet, a patio (because summer).
+And I made at least a few rooms feel like home.
 Here are a few tips and tricks to help you get settled after a move.

 Update Your Address